obelab/JordanFallsWshShare/README.md

 # Example
 Step 1: Install "rstan" and "rstudioapi" packages.

-Step 2: Run the "stanmodelcode_annual" stan code (line #5 in the "RStan_codes_WRR.R" code) for the annual model.
+Step 2: Run the "stanmodelcode_annual" stan code (line #5 in the "RStan_codes_WRR.R" code) to compile the annual model.

-Step 3: Upload the annual model input data set (Annual_TP.rds).
+Step 3: Upload the annual model input data set (Annual_TP.rds)

 Step 4: Run the stan function with the following parameters: